What is baby led weaning?

 It’s important to wait until your baby is at least 6 months before starting baby led weaning.

-At 6 months your baby should be able to sit unaided and has developed the fine motor skills to pick up food and put them in their mouth.
+- have developed the fine motor skills to pick up food and put it in their mouth

 Do I have to choose between baby led weaning and puree feeding?